-But what it lacks in location, it makes up for in price, comfort, cleanliness and amenities.
-It is a clean, solid place to stay, with ultra comfortable beds, oversized bathrooms, free self-parking and Wi-Fi, and breakfast daily.
+But what it lacks in location, it makes up for in price, Comfort, cleanliness, and amenities.
+It is a clean, reliable place to stay, with ultra comfortable beds, oversized bathrooms, free self-parking and Wi-Fi, and breakfast daily.
 Rates start at $152 per night.

 Even if the Wyndham Santa Monica was a cheap hotel flophouse, there are three reasons I'd stay here: Location, location, location.

 The Wyndham, thankfully, bears no resemblance to a flop house.
-In fact, the freshly renovated, 132 guest rooms provide the amenities to feel comfortable and at home away from home.
+The freshly renovated, 132 guest rooms provide the amenities to feel comfortable and at home away from home.
 Rates start at $237 per night.